garcias/comp-chem-lab/README.md

 **Pandas** is a data management library for Python and implements a DataFrame structure.
 Pandas DataFrames can sort, group, filter, and summarize data.

-**MatPlotLib** is a plotting library for Python.
-It can do standard plots easily and is easy to customize, but requires extra programming for more complex, multivariate data. **Seaborn** is more appropriate for analyzing multivariable relationships, but is more difficult to customize.
+**Matplotlib** is a plotting library for Python.
+It can do standard plots easily and is simple to customize, but requires extra programming for more complex, multivariate data. **Seaborn** is more appropriate for analyzing multivariable relationships, but is more difficult to customize.

 To install Python data tools, run the `install-python-tools.sh` script.
 It installs in a virtual environment, so activate the environment before to make these tools available.

-    $ ./install-python-tools.sh
+    $ optional/install-python-tools.sh
-    $ ./venv/bin/activate
+    $ optional/venv/bin/activate

 ### R

 **R** is a statistical scripting language.
 Although it is fairly domain-specific, it boasts an unparalleled catalog of open-source packages maintained by a dedicated community of users and developers.
 To install R, run the following script.

-    $ ./install-R.sh
+    $ optional/install-R.sh

 ### R kernel for Jupyter

 To make R visible to Jupyter, activate the virtual environment and start R

-    $ ./venv/bin/activate
+    $ optional/venv/bin/activate
     $ R

 Install `devtools` and several other libraries.
 Use `devtools` to install `IRkernel` and then run `installspec`.